We hear a little more sounds in winter, but why?

 Okay.
 So that’s what limits the range of the sound?

 It is one of the factors.
 And in winter, you can have the opposite effect.
 After a long period of cold, it often happens that the ground remains colder than the air, especially when it has frozen.
 And suddenly, the air temperature increases when you move away from the ground, at least for the first few meters, and so this time, the sound is deflected towards the ground.
 And we can have sound like that which “falls” in a way on earth, sometimes up to several kilometers from the source, and therefore we can hear sounds coming from very far away.
-I don’t know if it’s true, but Canadians say that in 1947, during the record cold of -63°, you could hear dogs barking 6 km away, and people talking several km away!
+I don’t know if it’s true, but Canadians say that in 1947, during the record cold of -63°, you might hear dogs barking 6 km away, and people talking several km away!

 That’s a bit extreme though!
 It is not likely to happen here, especially with global warming!